Wacky Packages

 Wacky Packages are a series of humorous trading cards featuring parodies of consumer products.
 The cards were produced by Topps beginning in 1967, first in die-cut, then in peel-and-stick sticker format.
 There were 16 series produced between 1973 and 1977, with some reprints and several new series released up to the present day.

 At the height of their popularity from 1973 to 1975, Wacky Packages were the best-selling Topps product, even more popular than Topps baseball cards, when they were by far the most sold trading card items in the United States.

-Relying on the talents of such cartoonists and comics artists as Kim Deitch, George Evans, Drew Friedman, Bill Griffith, Jay Lynch, Norman Saunders, Art Spiegelman, Bhob Stewart and Tom Sutton, the cards spoofed well-known brands and packaging.
+Relying on the talents of such cartoonists and comics artists as Kim Deitch, George Evans, Drew Friedman, Bill Griffith, Jay Lynch, Norman Saunders, Art Spiegelman, Bhob Stewart and Tom Sutton, the cards spoof well-known brands and packaging.

 History

 First releases (1960s)

 The very first Wacky Packages series was produced in 1967 and featured 44 die-cut cards that were made to be punched out, licked on the back and stuck to surfaces.
 This series featured parodies created by Art Spiegelman and primarily painted by Norm Saunders.
 Two of the cards – "Cracked Animals" and "Ratz Crackers" – were pulled from production after the initial run.
 "Moron Salt" was pulled later and replaced by "Jolly Mean Giant", which was also pulled soon after that.
 In all, 14 of the 44 cards were pulled from the series, all of them due to cease-and-desist letters sent to Topps by the companies that, at the time, owned the products being parodied.
 This series was followed by a somewhat different series called Wacky Ads in 1969, featuring parodies and roughs by Jay Lynch and Kim Deitch, with finished paintings by Tom Sutton.
 30 of the 36 3 x 5 inch cards were designed to look like miniature billboards with a die-cut around the parodied product, so it could be punched out of the horizontal billboard scene, then also be licked on the back and stuck to surfaces.
 There were two different printings of the Ads, the first with long perforations on the stickers' die-cuts and the second with short perforations.
 Card no. 25, "Good and Empty", was pulled from the first printing and never replaced after Leaf Brands, which then owned the parodied product Good & Plenty, sued Topps.
 At least two extra Ads, "Mixwell Hearse Coffee" and "Muleburro Cigarettes", are now known to have been finished, but were never released as actual cards.